andymeneely/squib/README.md

 {include:file:samples/custom_config.rb}

-# Squib Best Practices and Patterns

-I am eating my own dogfood and using Squib for prototyping my own games.
-From that experience, here are some pieces of advice.
-They are really just re-hashing of common Ruby community and good software engineering practices.

-## Stay DRY (Don't Repeat Yourself)
+## Staying DRY (Don't Repeat Yourself)

-This is Good Advice for all software development, but in the Ruby world and with Squib, it's especially true.
-Do your best not to repeat yourself, making your code as concise as is readably possible.
-Aside from being ugly, copied or near-copied code is much harder to maintain because you're essentially duplicating your bugs every time you copy.
-If you find yourself copying and making small adaptations, there's probably a much more condensed and elegant way to do it.

-Squib tries to keep you dry with the following features:
+Squib tries to keep you DRY with the following features:

-* Custom layouts allow you to specify your data in a separate file.
+* Custom layouts allow you to specify various arguments in a separate file.
+This is great for x-y coordinates and alignment properties that would otherwise clutter up perfectly readable code.
 The `extends` takes this a step further and lets you specify base styles that can then be extended by other styles.
 * Flexible ranges and array handling: the `range` parameter in Squib is very flexible, meaning that one `text` command can specify different text in different fonts, styles, colors, etc. for each card.
 If you find yourself doing multiple `text` command for the same field across different ranges of cards, there's probably a better way to condense.

-## Prefer data-driven over `if`

-If-statements are great, except when they aren't.
-Squib works by executing commands on subsets of the deck, which means that those subsets can be data-driven.
-Make use of Ruby's rich methods on Array, such as `select`, `inject`, and other set theory commands.

-This rule is also similar to "Convention over Configuration" principle that is prevalent in Ruby.
-Set up those hashes and arrays with logical names, and use those logical names to connect everything together.
-For example, if you have an "attack" icon you want to place, then in your SVG file give it an id of "attack" and your Excel file with "attack".
-Keeping the naming consistent makes things readable and connects them together without if-statements or glue code.

-## Don't hardcode magic numbers

-You might be tempted to hardcode card numbers into your `range` fields.
-While this might work momentarily to get things working, I highly recommend setting up an `id` hash that maps a card's name to it's number.
-This makes your code both more readable and future-proof for when you add or remove cards.
-An example can be found [here](https://github.com/andymeneely/squib/tree/master/samples/ranges.rb).
+* Custom colors keep you from hardcoding magic color strings everywhere.
+Custom colors are entered into the `config.yml` file.

-## Use source control
+## Source control

 You are using source control, right??

 By default, Squib assumes Git.
 But it's not dogmatic about it.
 Tracking your progress, backing up, sharing data, topic branches, release management, and reverting into history are just some of the many, many useful things you can do with source control.
 For me, I tend to ignore any auto-generated files in my output folder, but version control everything else.
 I also try to keep my graphics vector files, so the files stay small.
 Version control is intended for source code, so large binary files don't usually get checked in unless absolutely necessary.
+For big binaries with graphics I tend to keep those

 ## Decks with multiple orientations or sizes

 If you want to make a deck that has some portrait and some landscape cards, I recommend you use multiple `Squib::Deck`s.
 The pixel size of a given card is designed to not change thorughout the life of a `Squib::Deck`.
-To work with landscape cards, there is a `rotate` option on `save_png` so your print-on-demand PNGs can still be in portrait.
+To work with landscape cards, there is a `rotate` option on `save_png` so you can render your print-on-demand PNGs in portrait but keep everything ekse oriented toward landscape.
 The following example demonstrates how to do this, found [here](https://github.com/andymeneely/squib/tree/master/samples/portrait-landscape.rb).

 {include:file:samples/portrait-landscape.rb}

 # Development